METALS-Copper steady ahead of weekend U.S.-China trade talks

 Hopes for a resolution to the damaging tit-for-tat trade war had boosted prices for the metal used in power and construction on Wednesday to a five-week high of $6,063.50 a tonne.

-Benchmark copper on the London Metal Exchange (LME) inched down 0.3% to $5,967.50 per tonne in official trading rings.
+Benchmark copper on the London Metal Exchange (LME) ended unchanged on the previous session at $5,988 per tonne.

+Prices briefly jumped after part of a copper and cobalt mine owned by Glencore collapsed in the Democratic Republic of Congo, killing at least 36 illegal miners according to the provincial governor.

 TRADE WAR: A Chinese commerce ministry spokesman said on Thursday that China opposes U.S. abuse of export controls and urges the United States to return to a track of cooperation, days before the countries’ leaders are set to meet for trade talks.

-STRIKE: Unions at Chile’s Chuquicamata mine have asked Codelco, the world’s largest copper producer, to resubmit the offer their workers voted down last weekend, a union leader said, amid a nearly two-week strike that has docked output.
+STRIKE: Unions at Chile’s Chuquicamata mine said they will vote again Thursday on a contract offer from Codelco, the world’s largest copper producer, amid growing hopes of ending a two-week strike that has docked output.

 BALANCE: Global refined copper output showed a shortage of 32,000 tonnes in the first three months of the year compared with a 81,000 tonne surplus a year earlier.